tartemov/docker-postgres-elk/README.md

 There are two configuration file:

 * postgres.docker.conf - basic configuration with minimum changes from default
-* postgres.docker.res.conf - configuration with changes to make filebeat and metricbeat fully work
+* postgres.docker.beats.conf - configuration with changes to make filebeat and metricbeat fully work

 By default, the stack exposes the following ports:
 * 5432: PostgreSQL